oliverpicton/brewmonitor/README.md

-# brewmonitor
+# Brewmonitor
-An STC-1000 brew monitor
+A windows service that uses a web cam and OCR to create a low cost STC-1000 data logger